 Of course, the Saguaro National Park is home to the saguaro cactus, which I just can’t get enough of seeing, and getting up close and learning about these plants is one of the best things to do in Arizona with kids – I only wish I could hug one!

-Be warned cactus can hurt, as Kalyra discovered when she was attached by a jumping cholla.
+Be warned cactus can hurt, as Kalyra discovered when she was attacked by a jumping cholla.

 Read more about that and our visit to these National Parks here.